The Frick Collection

-The Frick Collection Library was established by Helen Clay Frick, the daughter of the collection's owner Henry Clay Frick, in 1920.
-The Museum was established fifteen years later in 1935.
+The Frick Collection was formed from industrialist Henry Clay Frick’s personal art collection in 1935.
 The collection consists of works associated with Old Master paintings along with European sculptures and decorative arts.
-Aside from the collection, the Museum holds special exhibitions, concert series, lectures and other educational programs.
-The goal of the collection is to preserve and deepen the appreciation of the works included.
+The Frick resides in Frick’s New York City residence, which he built with the understanding that it would one day become a museum.
+For this reason, the galleries are arranged aesthetically, rather than by particular themes.
+Frick’s home has changed extremely little and allows visitors to view works of art, architecture, and furnishings in the same way Frick would have.
+Aside from the collection, the Museum hosts special exhibitions, concert series, lectures and other educational programs.
+The goal of the collection is to preserve and deepen the appreciation of art.

 Backstory and Context